Buffy the Vampire Slayer (film)

-Buffy the Vampire Slayer is a 1992 American comedy vampire film directed by Fran Rubel Kuzui and written by Joss Whedon.
+Buffy the Vampire Slayer is a 1992 American comedy horror vampire film directed by Fran Rubel Kuzui and written by Joss Whedon.
 It stars Kristy Swanson as the eponymous Buffy Summers, a Valley Girl cheerleader who learns it is her fate to hunt vampires.
-Donald Sutherland, Paul Reubens, Rutger Hauer and Luke Perry appear in supporting roles, this is also the film debut of Hilary Swank.
+Donald Sutherland, Paul Reubens, Rutger Hauer and Luke Perry appear in supporting roles; the film also features Hilary Swank in her debut role as one of Buffy's friends.

+Buffy the Vampire Slayer was released by 20th Century Fox on July 31, 1992.
 The film received mixed reviews from critics and grossed $16.6 million on a $7 million budget.
 It also took a different direction from what Whedon intended, leading him to create a television series of the same name with his original plan to critical acclaim.

 Plot

 Buffy Summers is a cheerleader at Hemery High School in Los Angeles.
-Her main concerns are shopping and spending time with her rich, snooty friends and her boyfriend, Jeffrey.
+Her main concerns are shopping and spending time with her rich, snooty friends and her jock boyfriend, Jeffrey.
 While at the mall one day, she is approached by a man who calls himself Merrick.
-He informs her that she is The Slayer, or Chosen One, destined to kill vampires and his duty as her "Watcher" is to guide and train her.
-Buffy initially rejects his claim, calls him homeless, and leaves.
+He informs her that she is the Slayer, or "Chosen One", destined to kill vampires and his duty as her "Watcher" is to guide and train her.
+Buffy, thinking he's a crazy homeless man, rebuffs him.

-Soon after, he approaches her at school and convinces Buffy of her birth-right when he vividly describes a recurring dream of hers.
-She begins exhibiting abilities not known to her, including heightened agility, senses, and strength.
-These abilities are realized when she tries to reject her new responsibilities by punching Merrick's nose much harder than expected.
-While he stands by his duty as "Watcher", Buffy repeatedly tries Merrick's patience with her frivolous nature, indifference to slaying, and sharp-tongued remarks.
-Merrick informs Buffy that her duty is to slay the elder vampire Lothos, who is plotting to expand his brood in Los Angeles with the aid of his loyal acolyte, Amilyn.
+Merrick later convinces Buffy of her birth-right by vividly describing a recurring dream of hers and taking her to stake two new vampires in a graveyard.
+She realizes that her natural agility, flexibility, strength, and heightened senses are in fact signs that she possesses the abilities of a Slayer.
+While he stands by his duty as "Watcher", Buffy repeatedly tries Merrick's patience with her indifference to slaying and sharp-tongued remarks.
+Merrick informs Buffy that her duty is to slay the elder vampire Lothos, who is plotting to rebuild his former brood with the aid of his loyal acolyte, Amilyn.

-Meanwhile, fellow Hemery High seniors, Pike and Benny, are out drinking when they're attacked by Amilyn.
+Meanwhile, struggling mechanic Pike and his friend Benny are out drinking when they're attacked by Amilyn.
 Benny is turned, but Pike is saved by Merrick.
-As a vampire, Benny visits his friend Pike and unsuccessfully tries to turn him.
-Amilyn also abducts Cassandra, a girl from Buffy's class, and sacrifices her to Lothos.

-Pike decides to leave town when he realizes he is no longer safe.
-His plan is thwarted when he encounters Amilyn and his gang of vampires, and Buffy and Merrick rescue him.
+After a run-in with the now vampiric Benny, Pike decides to leave town.
+He runs into Amilyn and his gang of vampires, and Buffy and Merrick rescue him from being turned.
 After this encounter, Pike insists on helping Buffy and they become friends despite a previous dislike of each other.